 By the way, I realized that I only have 7 days to finish my series before the deadline.

 Before I create a photo series, first I must decide a few things, what to shoot?; where to shoot?; what’s the theme of the shot?; what’s the similarity of each shot?; what’s the point of the shots?; and more.
 The thinking part always has been the hardest thing for me to do.
 So I did exactly what I do every time I’m looking for an idea, ride my bicycle and wondering nowhere.
 Usually, I found an idea later and I did find one.

 The idea came when I saw a flyover and I remembered I saw some fine art photos created by a photographer that I admire.
 The photographer created a series of architecture fine art of bridge.
 Remembered that, I then decided to create something similar.

 The good thing is the place is quite near.
 The flyover bridge is about 7 km from my house.
-So it’s easy for me to went there.
+So it’s easy for me to go there.
 Because I knew that I need to be there more than once.

 It’s always a pain in the neck for me to carry all my stuff.
 But the good thing is that I recently just bought a bicycle bag, so I just put all my photography gear into the bicycle bag.
-To be precise, my gears are in the camera bag, then I put camera bag into the bicycle bag.
+To be precise, my gears are in the camera bag, then I put the camera bag into the bicycle bag.
 Quite efficient, right?

-So here the final results:
+So here are the final results: